ProjectOpenSea/opensea-js/README.md

 It allows developers to access the official orderbook, filter it, create buy orders (**offers**), create sell orders (**auctions**), create collections of assets to sell at once (**bundles**), and complete trades programmatically.

-You get started by [requesting an API key](https://docs.opensea.io/reference) and instantiating your own OpenSea SDK instance.
+Get started by [requesting an API key](https://docs.opensea.io/reference) and instantiating your own OpenSea SDK instance.
 Then you can create orders off-chain or fulfill orders on-chain, and listen to events (like `ApproveAllAssets` or `WrapEth`) in the process.

 Happy seafaring! ⛵️